hadley/adv-r/functions.md

     x <- 20
     f()

-Generally, this is behaviour to be avoided.
-To detect this situation, you can use `codetools::findGlobals`.
-Manually overriding the environment to the empty environment doesn't work, because R relies on lexical scoping to find _everything_, even the `+` operator.
+Generally, this behaviour is to be avoided because it means that the behaviour of the function will change depend on external variables, and is often an accidental error.
+One way to detect this situation is the `findGlobals()` function from `codetools`:

     f <- function() x + 1

     codetools::findGlobals(f)

+Another way to try and solve the problem would be to manually change the environment of the function to the `emptyenv()`, an environment which contains absolutely nothing:

     environment(f) <- emptyenv()
     f()

+This doesn't work because R relies on lexical scoping to find _everything_, even the `+` operator.

+You can use this same idea to do other things that are extremely ill-advised.
+For example, since all of the standard operators in R are functions, you can override them with your own alternatives.
+If you ever are feeling particularly evil, run the following code while your friend is away from their computer:

+    "(" <- function(e1) {
+      if (is.numeric(e1) && runif(1) < 0.1) {
+        e1 + 1
+      } else {
+        e1
+      }
+    }

+This will introduce a particularly pernicious bug: 10% of the time, 1 will be added to any numeric operation carried out inside parentheses.
+This is yet another good reason to regularly restart with a clean R session!

+Most of the time this is a really bad idea, but it can occassionally allow you to do something that would have otherwise been impossible.
+For example, this feature makes it for the `dplyr` package to translate R expressions into SQL expressions.

 ### Exercises

 * What does the following code return?
 Why?
-How is each of the 3 `c`'s interpreted?
+What does each of the three `c`'s mean?

         c <- 10
         c(c = c)

+* (From the R inferno 8.2.36): If `weirdFun()()()` is a valid command, what does `weirdFun()` return?
+Write an example.

+* What does the following function return?
+Make a prediction before running the code yourself.

+      f <- function(x) {
+        f <- function(x) {
+          f <- function(x) {
+            x ^ 2
+          }
+          f(x) + 1
+        }
+        f(x) * 2
+      }

 ## `body(f)`: types of functions